Kong/docs.konghq.com/app/_src/gateway-operator/get-started/kic/install.md

 Both {{ site.kgo_product_name }} and {{ site.kic_product_name }} can be configured using the [Kubernetes Gateway API](https://github.com/kubernetes-sigs/gateway-api).

-You configure your `GatewayClass` and `Gateway` objects in a vendor independent way and {{ site.kgo_product_name }} translates those requirements in to Kong specific configuration.
+You can configure your `GatewayClass` and `Gateway` objects in a vendor independent way and {{ site.kgo_product_name }} translates those requirements in to Kong specific configuration.

 This means that CRDs for both the Gateway API and {{ site.kic_product_name }} have to be installed.